pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 Add a dropdown to switch between docs versions
 ==============================================

-You can add a button to your site's navbar or sidebars that allows users to switch between versions of your documentation.
+You can add a button to your site that allows users to switch between versions of your documentation.
 The links in the version switcher will differ depending on which page of the docs is being viewed.
 For example, on the page ``https://mysite.org/en/v2.0/changelog.html``, the